bioalgorithm/CVD_prediction/README.md

 # CVD_prediction
 --------------------------------------------------- Intro --------------------------------------------------------------

-This project focuses on building a machine learning model to predict the risk of developing cardiovascular disease (CVD).
+This project focuses on building a machine learning model to predict the risk of developing cardiovascular disease (CVD) for CP8318 (Machine Learning Course).
 The original dataset can be accessed from: https://www.kaggle.com/sulianova/cardiovascular-disease-dataset.
 In this project we trained and tested 7 different machine learning models.